robinrodricks/FluentListView/README.md

-How can I make checkboxes keep their values when filtering an FluentListView?[¶](#how-can-i-make-checkboxes-keep-their-values-when-filtering-an-objectlistview "Permalink to this headline")
+How can I make checkboxes keep their values when filtering an FluentListView?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Set PersistentCheckboxes to _true_ (this is the default).